 The American-Hellenic Chamber of Commerce was established in 1932 and is one of the largest, most active and dynamic American Chambers in Europe.
 Virtually all American companies that do business in Greece and Greek companies that engage in trade with the United States are members of the Chamber.
 The Chamber’s membership is comprised of some one-thousand companies that seek to expand business horizons, create new business partnerships, and take advantage of trade and investment opportunities in today’s global economy.
 The Chamber promotes economic and business relations between the United States and Greece.
 It is a wholly autonomous, not-for-profit organization and receives no subsidy from any government body.
 The American-Hellenic Chamber of Commerce is an active member of the U.S. Chamber of Commerce in Washington D.C. and the European Council of American Chambers of Commerce.

-The American-Hellenic Chamber of Commerce strives for continuous improvement of American-Hellenic commercial and financial relations, through increased membership and through the organization of top-quality events, exhibitions, fora, seminars, and congresses on both sides of the Atlantic.
+The American-Hellenic Chamber of Commerce strives for continuous improvement of US-Greek commercial and financial relations, through increased membership, effective advocacy and organization of top-quality events, exhibitions, fora, seminars, and congresses on both sides of the Atlantic.

 - A spokesperson to governments and their agencies in order to obtain effective results in policy matters affecting Greek-American economic relations, and as a liaison between the government and the private sector regarding general and specific points of concern